rohitraj1996/OptimizingMLPipelineInAzure/README.md

 Architecture wise both are different, but idea is same.
 The main advantage of AutoML is that we have many possibilities to increase search of better algorithm and hyperparameters.

+In AutoML, it provides warnings for class imbalance and data checks.
+It also provides top features to select best model.
+AutoML also imputes missing feature values.

+While in Hyperdrive, we only build one model which we think is best and tune it's hyperparameters (those which we think is best).

+AutoML provides a wide variety of models and preprocessing steps whic is not there in Hyperdrive.

 ## Future work
 In future experiments I will try other primary metrics like 'AUC', 'weighted accuracy', etc. Accuracy is basic metric and it is useful to take other metrics too, to gain more insights.
+"AUC" gives the arithmetic mean of the score for each class, weighted by the true number of true instances in each class.

-Also we can try other hyperparameters of AutoML like increase number of cross-validation, increase timeout duration.
+Also we can try other hyperparameters of AutoML like increase number of cross-validation.

+As increase timeout duration was capped to 30 minutes so there could only be a limited number of models that can be runned on that time period, so a longer timeout could have greater number of models to run and thus improving the performance.